I don’t think I need to tell you how big social media is.

 Share: The currency of the social media world.
 Shares are all that matters on social media.
 People will keep talking to you about impressions, click-through rates and potential reach.
 But, none of these tell you whether people actually pass on what you have to say.

 When people engage and interact with your content, that’s good.
-But, when they share it is the time when you celebrate.
+But, when they share it, that is the time when you celebrate.

 A great tool to measure shares and the overall impact of content is Buzzsumo: